lty4ever/ROS_NOTE/README.md

 + !!when two user both logged in , if any of them sent a message to the other , the bot will chat with each other , it's quite interesting but remember one's daily limit of analysing-responding is 1000messages!!
 ## note five - use robot to fetch tea
 + roslaunch mx_bringup rbc_lidar_start.launch - launch the base together with laser radar
-+ roslaunch mx_fetchtea mx_fetchtea.launch - launch the navigation with published points
++ roslaunch mx_fetchtea mx_fetchtea.launch - launch the navigation with the function publishing points
 + roslaunch voice_bringup voice_bringup.launch - launch the voice interacton
 + rosrun mx_test weChat2ROS.py - run the node which helps wechat communicate with ros bot
 + !!a constructed map is needed so that this kind of task can be done!!